 Contrarily, Imam al-Muzani, the famous disciple of Imam Shafi’i writes in his Kitab Sharh al-Sunnah,

 عال الله على عرشه في مجده بذاته و هو دان بعلمه من خلقه (كتاب شرح السنة للمزني)

 Allah rose over His throne in His majesty with His essence, and He is close to His creation with His knowledge.

-And this is only possible with an ostensible interpretation of the verses of the Qur’an that describe Allah having 'risen over' His throne (as per the Salafi interpretation), rather than abstaining from any or a figurative explanation as per the Ash'ari method.
+And this is only possible with an ostensible interpretation of the verses of the Qur’an that describe Allah having 'risen over' His throne (as per the Salafi interpretation), rather than abstaining from any specific actual or figurative explanations as per the Ash'ari method.